pinojs/pino/docs/api.md

 <a id="pino-test-once"></a>
 ### `pino.test.once(stream, expected, is) => Promise<void>`
-Assert that a single pino log is expected.
+Assert that a single log is expected.

 ```js
 const pino = require('pino')